-The utmost minimalism sometimes makes a web-page look very unique and uncommon in comparison with the most websites out there on the Web.
-Sometimes a homepage can include just a one-colored logo which speaks enough of the company itself.
+The utmost minimalism sometimes makes a web-page look very unique and uncommon in comparison with most websites out there on the Web.
+Sometimes a homepage can include just a one-colored logo that speaks enough of the company itself.

 The example you see above includes an abstract whole-colored static image in the header, and just when scrolling down, a user can learn more of an author and her works.
 Minimalism doesn’t distract your users’ attention from your main content ‘cause there are no bright colors or complicated elements.
-So if you’d like to create a head-turning portfolio, uber minimalism will be a quite appropriate style.
+So if you’d like to create a head-turning portfolio, uber minimalism will be quite appropriate style.

-Asymmetry is an absence of symmetry which creates specific harmony and original look of design.
+Asymmetry is an absence of symmetry that creates specific harmony and original look of the design.
 This is a natural phenomenon because everything we observe around us is asymmetrical.
 Wings of a butterfly, testa of a snail, shell of a turtle, even a human’s face is not symmetrical.

 Asymmetry in web design can be applied differently; however, it is often used to bring a sense of confusion and chaos as well as underline motion or action.
 The bigger part of a screen dominates over a smaller one to show the more important part of content which requires a lot of users’ attention.

 Typography in web design is considered to be a technique of arranging type.
-Choosing the right typefaces is the task which defines how successfully a website will be perceived by users.
+Choosing the right typefaces is the task that defines how successfully a website will be perceived by users.